ioi/ioi.github.io/checklist.md

 - Power outages: if backup power systems are in place, they should be tested.
 - Load test ContestWebService by simulating all the contestants downloading statements and attachments at once.
 In IOI 2020/2021, this was performed using apache bench.

-## Practice Competition
+## Contest procedures

 - How will keyboards/mice/mascots be collected, registered and re-distributed to the correct machines?

-## Contest procedures
+    - If an item is rejected, the team leader should be notified early enough to communicate it to the contestant before the quarantine starts.
 - How will the students request clarifications?
 Some students may not be able to input questions in their native language on a keyboard, so will require a paper form to allow translation.
 (IOI 2022: Matrix used to send photos of the forms to the GA mailing list for translation.)
 - Will the students have paper and pens?
 - Will the students be provided with food and water?
 (Dry snacks are preferable, without noisy wrappers)
 - Announcements should be published in a known place accessible from the students computer.
 No verbal announcements should be made, other than “There is an announcement.
 See the announcements page”.
 Students should also know to check the announcements page after bathroom breaks.
-- Students should be notified that submissions near the end of contest may not be judged before the contest finishes (although are still evaluated after the contest and contribute to their score)
+- Students should be notified that submissions near the end of contest may not be judged before the contest finishes (although are still evaluated after the contest and contribute to their score).
 - You will need people on the contest floor during the competition able to debug issues with machines, or direct to those who can.
 All issues with contestant machines should be logged, in case of appeals.

 ## Appeals